palewire/californiacivicdata.org/_posts/2015-03-15-closed-data.markdown

     <figcaption>An example of what to expect.</figcaption>
 </figure>

-Further, some important elements of the database were excluded entirely, like [the crucial connections](http://www.californiacivicdata.org/2015/02/17/opennews-scrapers/) that link campaign fundraising committees to elected officeholders and high-stakes ballot initiatives.
+Further, some important elements of the database have been excluded entirely, like [the crucial connections](http://www.californiacivicdata.org/2015/02/17/opennews-scrapers/) that link campaign fundraising committees to elected officeholders and high-stakes ballot initiatives.

 The result: A high barrier before anyone seeking to interpret the data, requiring weeks of study and significant guesswork, raising the menacing risk that uninitiated analysts will make grievous errors.